douglascraigschmidt/LiveLessons/WebFlux/README.md

         timed) based on Java ConcurrentHashMap.
 In addition, it demonstrates the use of slicing with the Flux takeWhile() and skipWhile() operations.

-. ex2 - This program tests the features of the LockApplication
-        microservice, which uses Spring WebFlux to provide a distributed lock manager for Spring applications using an asynchronous Spring controller method that returns a Mono reactive type.
-It also shows how to use the HTTP interface features in Spring framework 6, which enables the definition of declarative HTTP services using Java interfaces.

 . ex3 - This example demonstrates the ability to use Spring WebFlux
         features so a client uses the Eureka discover service in